20 Marking Hacks Every DIYer Should Know

 The Right Scribe for the Job

 In theory, much of woodworking and drywall installation is straightforward, simply setting flat against flat end.
 The reality is that flat surfaces are rare and you need to use a combination of precision cuts and the occasional artful hack in order to make uneven surfaces fit together flush.
 Part of that skill set is knowing not only how to scribe, but what tool to use when it’s time to do so.
-This might mean pulling out a specialized tool or a customized solution (like the clothespin scribe mentioned earlier) or using a standard tool for an unusual purpose, as with the compass shown here.
-One of the best surveys of this topic is this article from Family Handyman: How to Scribe for a Perfect Fit.
+This might mean pulling out a specialized tool or a customized solution (like the clothespin scribe mentioned earlier) or using a standard tool for an unusual purpose, as with the woodworking compass shown here.

 Marking an Arc or Circle